-2.1 SIX-MONTHS ENDED JUNE 30, 2023
+2.1 NINE-MONTHS ENDED SEPTEMBER 30, 2023

-- January 4, 2023 announced that Killian Charles, assumed the role of Chief Executive Officer & President and Robert Wares, assumed the role of Executive Chairman effective January 1, 2023. - January 17, 2023 announced the staking of multiple claim groups in Saskatchewan and Manitoba. - January 24, 2023 announced the staking of additional claims in the James Bay region of Québec.
-In addition, the Company optioned a claim block from Globex Mining Enterprises ("Globex") that is adjacent to these new claims (all staked and optioned claims, the "Mirage Project"). - February 22, 2023 executed an option agreement for a claim package (the "Hanson Lake Project"), located in Saskatchewan. - March 9, 2023 closed a bought deal private placement for aggregate gross proceeds of \$7.5 million (the "March Offering"). - March 20, 2023 executed an option agreement with Eagle Plains Resources Ltd. ("EPL") for the acquisition of mining claims located near Creighton, Saskatchewan, adjacent to the Hanson Lake Project. - March 20, 2023 announced that a 3,000 m drill campaign commenced on claims west of the main Anatacau block of the Anatacau Property (the "Anatacau West Project"). - March 24, 2023 closed first tranche of a non-brokered private placement for aggregate gross proceeds of \$1.5 million.
-The second tranche of this placement closed on March 31, 2023 for gross proceeds of \$0.6 million (collectively, the two tranches are referred to as the "March Placement"). - April 20, 2023 announced that the maiden drill program at the Anatacau West Project was completed and that drilling has intersected multiple spodumene-bearing pegmatites. - April 20, 2023 Common Shares began trading on the OTCQB Venture Market under the symbol "BRWXF". - April 24, 2023 announced the start of a drilling and stripping program at the staked and optioned multiple claim groups near Hearst, Ontario (the "Hearst Project"). - May 11, 2023 announced the start of prospecting campaigns in Ontario and Saskatchewan with helicopter-supported prospecting in Manitoba and Québec to begin in early June 2023. - May 11, 2023 entered into a debt settlement agreement (the "Debt Settlement") with Robert Wares, Executive Chairman of the Company, to settle a \$333,333 debt outstanding. - May 24, 2023 announced the first set of results from its drilling campaign at the Anatacau West Project. - June 6, 2023 announced the temporary suspension of exploration activities across the three camps in the Eeyou Istchee-James Bay region of Québec in accordance with a directive from the Ministère des Ressources Naturelles et des Forêts ("MERN")to help combat forest fires across the province. - June 14, 2023 announced the identification of a major trend of large spodumene- bearing pegmatite boulders over 1.7 km of strike length at the Mirage Project.
+- January 4, 2023 announced that Killian Charles, assumed the role of Chief Executive Officer & President and Robert Wares, assumed the role of Executive Chairman effective January 1, 2023. - January 24, 2023 announced the staking of additional claims in the James Bay region of Québec.
+In addition, the Company optioned a claim block from Globex Mining Enterprises ("Globex") which are adjacent to these new claims (all staked and optioned claims, the "Mirage Properties"). - February 22, 2023 executed an option agreement for a claim package (the "Hanson Lake Project"), located in Saskatchewan. - March 9, 2023 closed a bought deal private placement for aggregate gross proceeds of \$7.5 million (the "March Offering"). - March 20, 2023 executed an option agreement with Eagle Plains Resources Ltd. ("EPL") for the acquisition of mining claims located near Creighton, Saskatchewan, adjacent to the Hanson Lake Project. - March 20, 2023 announced the start of a 3,000 m drill campaign on claims west of the main Anatacau block of the Anatacau Property (the "Anatacau West Project"). - March 24, 2023 closed first tranche of a non-brokered private placement for aggregate gross proceeds of \$1.5 million.
+The second tranche of this placement closed on March 31, 2023 for gross proceeds of \$0.6 million (collectively, the two tranches are referred to as the "March Placement"). - April 20, 2023 announced the completion of the maiden drill program at the Anatacau West Project and that drilling intersected multiple spodumene-bearing pegmatites. - April 20, 2023 Common Shares began trading on the OTCQB Venture Market ("BRWXF"). - April 24, 2023 announced the start of a drilling and stripping program at the staked and optioned claim groups near Hearst, Ontario (the "Hearst Project"). - May 11, 2023 announced the start of prospecting campaigns in Ontario and Saskatchewan with helicopter-supported prospecting in Manitoba and Québec to begin in early June 2023. - May 11, 2023 entered into a debt settlement agreement (the "Debt Settlement") with Robert Wares, Executive Chairman of the Company, to settle a \$333,333 debt outstanding. - May 24, 2023 announced the first set of results from the drilling campaign at the Anatacau West Project. - June 6, 2023 announced the temporary suspension of exploration activities across the three camps in the Eeyou Istchee-James Bay region of Québec in accordance with a directive from the Ministère des Ressources Naturelles et des Forêts ("MERN")to help combat forest fires across the province. - June 14, 2023 announced the identification of a major trend of large spodumene- bearing pegmatite boulders over 1.7 km of strike length at the Mirage Properties. - July 13, 2023 announced the discovery of a significant lithium pegmatite outcrop at the Anatacau Main Project. - July 20, 2023 announced the final set of results from its drilling campaign at the Anatacau West Project. - July 26, 2023 announced that prospecting restarted at the Mirage Properties and on August 21, 2023, announced that field crews successfully extended the length of the spodumene-bearing pegmatite boulder field and discovered several spodumene-bearing pegmatite outcrops at this project. - August 21, 2023 announced a transaction with 1Minerals Corp. ("1Minerals"), to purchase certain claims contiguous to the Mirage Properties as well as an additional regional lithium grassroot claim package.
+This transaction closed on September 29, 2023. - August 21, 2023 announced an option transaction with Osisko Development Corp. ("ODEV") Corp through General Partnership Osisko Baie James ("Osisko GP") to acquire a 75% undivided interest in 8 claims near the Mirage Properties.